Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - **SRTF** – Shortest Remaining Time First (preemptive)
 - **Priority** – Priority Scheduling (non-preemptive)

-### Idle Logic Versions

-In addition to the standard implementations, **separate files** are included that feature **idle time handling**, ensuring the CPU waits (stays idle) when no process is ready to execute.

-- `FCFS_idle.cpp` – FCFS with CPU idle handling
-- `SJF_idle.cpp` – SJF with CPU idle handling
-- `SRTF_idle.cpp` – SRTF with CPU idle handling
-- `Priority_idle.cpp` – Priority (Non-Preemptive) with CPU idle handling

-These versions simulate **realistic CPU scheduling**, where the CPU remains idle if no process has arrived yet.

-Starting from the **Priority (Non-Preemptive)** algorithm onward, all codes now include **idle time handling by default**.
-They are kept **as separate files** to clearly distinguish between:

-- **Algorithms with idle logic** – where the CPU remains idle when no process is ready to execute.
-- **Algorithms without idle logic** – standard versions for comparison and simplicity.

 ### Template File

 A **skeleton template** is also provided for creating new CPU scheduling algorithms: